rukadikaraaditya/minimannveda/README.md

 <<<<<<< HEAD -->
 # minimannveda

-This project is awesome! 🚀
+This project is awesome! 🚀 i
 Now with local + remote content combined!

 # mentcare